gdiegel/writing-public/automated_acceptance_testing.md

 ## Value

-Functional acceptance tests verify that the application delivers the expected value for the “customer, they specify expected application behavior and their success indicates that the acceptance criteria of a story have been fulfilled.
+Functional acceptance tests verify that the application delivers the expected value for the customer, they specify expected application behavior and their success indicates that the acceptance criteria of a story have been fulfilled.
 Tests of such nature also guard against regressions introduced by changes and make sure new changes don’t break existing functionality.
 Fully automated delivery pipelines including tests clear the way to continuous deployment.
 Since they generally use high-level and domain-specific language acceptance tests are an executable application specification.
 They are a source of truth for required application behavior and are invaluable to an agile development team.

 ## Architecture of the logical development pipeline